What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 Anatomical myopia

-Pathology is predetermined by an altered shape, in most cases, elongated along the eyeball.
-What is the incorrect convergence of the rays at a point to the surface of the retina, despite the attempts of the lens to influence the correct focus.
+The pathology is predetermined by the altered shape, in most cases, elongated along the eyeball.
+What is the incorrect convergence of rays at a point to the surface of the retina, despite the attempts of the lens to influence correct focusing.
 It is hereditary in nature and develops from a young age.

-For patients with this form of pathology, wearing glasses is mandatory, since the refusal of them will lead to even greater muscle tension and elongation of the body of the eye.
-In especially neglected cases, surgical intervention is resorted to for treatment.
+For patients with this form of pathology, wearing glasses is mandatory, since failure to wear them will lead to even greater muscle tension and elongation of the body of the eye.
+In particularly advanced cases, surgical intervention is used for treatment.

 Accommodative myopia

-This type of myopia is caused by atrophy of the eye muscle, which by its contraction changes the shape of the lens.
-If it is weakened, it cannot compress the natural lens properly, and as a result, the focal point of light is located in front of the surface of the retina.
+This type of myopia is caused by atrophy of the eye muscle, which, through its contraction, changes the shape of the lens.
+If it is weakened, it cannot compress the natural lens properly, and as a result, the focal point of light is located in front of the retinal surface.

-It is more susceptible to children in whom the development of the muscular system of the eye occurs with a certain lag.
-Or atrophy is caused by an overstrain of the visual apparatus, under the influence of external factors, such as reading in the twilight, excessive passion for gadgets and a computer.
+Children who develop muscular system eyes occurs with a certain lag.
+Or atrophy is caused by overstrain of the visual apparatus, under the influence external factors such as reading in the dark, overindulgence gadgets and computer.

-This type of pathology is treated with regular eye exercises, proper diet, rest and relaxation of the visual apparatus.
+This type of pathology is treated by regularly performing eye exercises, proper diet nutrition, rest and relaxation of the visual apparatus.

-Reduced vision with a score of minus three most often begins in children at an early age.
-By the end of puberty, the disease stops progressing, and vision is restored by itself.
+Decreased vision with an index of minus three most often begins in children in early age.
+By the end of puberty, the disease stops progressing and vision is restored on its own.

 Sometimes myopia continues to develop, which often ends in the development of malignant myopia.

-To avoid negative consequences, it is desirable to stop the decrease in vision at the beginning of the pathological process.
-Usually, with indicators of -3, it is assigned:
+To avoid negative consequences, it is advisable to stop vision loss at the beginning pathological process.
+Typically, with indicators of -3, the following is prescribed:

 • Eye drops.
-The purpose of their use is to relieve muscle tension and normalize metabolic processes.
-With this diagnosis, the following are used: Cyclomed, Tropicamide, Irifrin, etc.
+The purpose of their use is to remove muscle tension and normalization of metabolic processes.
+For this diagnosis, the following are used: Cyclomed, Tropicamide, Irifrin, etc.

 • Hardware treatment to normalize blood supply, increase muscle tone, restore the retina and improve the condition of nerve fibers.

-With mild myopia, patients are shown amateur sports or physical education.
-Moderate physical activity helps to improve blood circulation and increase vitality, which most favorably affects the state of the eye apparatus.
+For patients with mild myopia, exercises are recommended amateur sports or physical education.
+Moderate exercise stress helps improve blood circulation and increase vitality, which has the most beneficial effect on the condition of the eye apparatus.

-Myopia of a low degree or vision up to minus 3 inclusive develops at an early stage of growing up, especially if the pathology is hereditary.
-In this case, progressive myopia slows down its condition by the end of adolescence, when puberty is already ending.
+Myopia weak degree or vision up to minus 3 inclusive develops at an early stage of growing up, especially if the pathology is hereditary.
+In this case, progressive myopia slows down its condition towards the end adolescence when puberty ends.

 Further deterioration of the condition is possible only with a malignant form of the disease.
-Therefore, it is very important to start treatment on time so as not to start the situation.
+Therefore, it is very important to start treatment on time so as not to worsen the situation.

 Vision indications

-From childhood, when we found ourselves at an appointment with an ophthalmologist, we were accustomed to a percentage scale indicating the sharpness of the optic sight:
+From childhood, when we visited an ophthalmologist, we were taught a percentage scale indicating the acuity of the visual sight:

 • 100% - excellent,